saugkim/TUNI_2022Fall_cloud/Exercise6.md

 **Connecting LXD container to the LAN**

-my code of this part

-1.create a new LXD profile and use maclan ...
+1. Create a new LXD profile and use maclan to connect container to the LAN.
+Then, launch Ubuntu 20.04 container under the new profile.
+Name the new container to Minetest.
+Read installation instructions from the [link](https://blog.simos.info/how-to-make-your-lxd-container-get-ip-addresses-from-your-lan/).
+Check that Minetest container is on the same LAN as Ubuntu host.
 ```
 lxc profile list
 lxc profile create maclan